 The wall is a simple pattern.
+But you can do some fairly complex things with it.
 It is where three numbers are already in a row or column within a box.
 Figure 1 shows examples of wall patterns.

 The image above shows several wall patterns in different locations.
 In box 1 the 598 wall is in the middle column (column 2).
 Box 2 has a wall in column 6, which is on the right hand side of the box.
 Boxes 4 and 7 have walls in rows, in the middle row of box 4 and the bottom row of box 7.
 You get the idea.
 Now how can these help us?

 Figure 2 shows how you can benefit from this pattern.